 - In Ace Attorney Investigations, this happens twice.
 In case 3, the fake gunshot is intended to frame the shooter - the killer gave his girlfriend a gun that fired blanks and masqueraded as the victim, provoking her into "shooting" him and convincing her that she was the killer.
 Then, in case 4, the killer uses the sound of a gunshot on security footage of a shooting to fake the sound of the murder thirty minutes after it actually happened in order to establish an alibi.

-- A surprisingly elaborate one in Uncharted 3.
+- A surprisingly elaborate one in Uncharted 3: Drake's Deception.

 - In Fallout: New Vegas, a freeside bodyguard for hire makes a killing with repeat business by staging attacks on his clients, where 4 thugs attack and drop "dead" as he fire blanks.
 With a high enough intelligence, you can point out he fired 3 times, and with a high enough medicine skill, you can find out the thugs are Playing Possum.

-- Girl Genius: While possessing Agatha, The Other steals one of the Wulfenbach troops' guns and [[You Have Outlived Your Usefulness uses it to shoot Tarvek Sturmvoraus in the back.
+- Girl Genius: While possessing Agatha, The Other steals one of the Wulfenbach troops' guns and uses it to shoot Tarvek Sturmvoraus in the back.
 Later she learns that the troops were equipped with stun guns, meaning Tarvek survived.
 Although, in later strips, we find that he's suffering some severe medical consequences now, in part because he left the hospital before he finishes healing.

 - Wash does this on a Recovery mission, bringing Agent South off the Freelancer roster.
 Subverted; she had planned it with Freelancer Command.